dsmyronchuk/Chat_drf/README.md

 http://127.0.0.1:8000/api/get_threads/4
 http://127.0.0.1:8000/api/get_threads/5

-3. G##### et a list of messages for thread or create a new one (Post/Get)
+3. ##### Get a list of messages for thread or create a new one (Post/Get)
 If you want to create messages, you must also specify the sender ID and message text in the request body.
 Example: {"sender": 2, "message_text": "some random Text 555"}
 http://127.0.0.1:8000/api/get_create_message/1
 http://127.0.0.1:8000/api/get_create_message/2
 http://127.0.0.1:8000/api/get_create_message/3